The Courses Offshore

 To view course graphics click on icons, ie:

 a.
-The ISAF/ World Sailing Speed Record Council (ISAF/WSSRC) is the authority in all matters concerning sailing speed records and performances.
+The World Sailing Speed Record Council (WSSRC) is an Affiliate Member of World Sailing and is the authority in all matters concerning sailing speed records and performances.
 It cooperates with national sailing authorities as appropriate but is also able to examine and ratify record claims made by individuals and to approve attempts whether or not they fall within the jurisdiction of a national sailing authority.

 b.
 The WSSRC maintains a working cooperation with relevant race organizers regarding the listing of records in organized yacht races.